Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     There is no method to prevent new sessions from being created as long as the service APIs are accessible on the API gateway.

+1. Notify users and operations staff about the upcoming full system power off.

+   The notification method will vary by system, but might be email, messaging applications, `/etc/motd` on UANs, `wall` commands on UANs, etc.

 1. Follow the vendor workload manager documentation to drain processes running on compute nodes.

     1. For Slurm, see the `scontrol` man page.